ShamSinha/Image-Recognition-Website/README.md

 ## Installations

 1. [Install Anaconda ](https://docs.anaconda.com/anaconda/install/)
+2. There are two ways to install dependencies required for our website.
-2. In Anaconda navigator, go to environments tab checkout the packages which are not installed and install the following ,
+   - In Anaconda navigator, go to environments tab checkout the packages which are not installed and install the following,
      - Open CV
      - Tensor-flow 2.0

+   - Use Anaconda Prompt command line to install
+     - Install OpenCV library

+           conda install -c conda-forge opencv
+     - Install Tensorflow-cpu

+           conda install tensorflow-cpu
+     - Open SPYDER

+           spyder
-3. All other required packages are pre-installed in Anaconda.
+4. All other required packages are pre-installed in Anaconda.
+5. Now clone this github master branch repo in your local machine.
+6. Run app.py in spyder

 ## Usage